Abdulrahman Taiwo

-Abdulrahman Taiwo (born 5 August 1998) is a Nigerian professional footballer who plays as a forward for Slovak club Spartak Trnava, on loan from Riga.
+Abdulrahman Taiwo (born 5 August 1998) is a Nigerian professional footballer who plays as a forward for Riga.

 Club career

 Early career

 Taiwo played in Nigeria with Abees Academy Abuja and Kwara United.
 In 2017, he had a nine-month stint with Turkish club Bursaspor, which preceded a move to FC Zbrojovka Brno of the Czech First League in September 2017.
 In January 2018, Taiwo completed a transfer to Slovakia to join Nitra.
 He scored five goals in pre-season for Nitra, notably netting braces against ex-team FC Zbrojovka Brno and MTK Budapest respectively.
 He made his debut on 28 July in the Slovak Super Liga, featuring for the full duration of a 2–1 loss against Žilina.
 Taiwo's first competitive goal came in August versus Slovan Bratislava.

 Dunajská Streda

 In January 2019, Taiwo moved across Slovakia to DAC Dunajská Streda.
 A year later, after six goals for DAC, Taiwo returned to the Czech First League on loan with Karviná.
 He scored on his debut against Zlín on 15 February 2020.